Glossary

 • Real-Time Tracking: Advanced systems provide real-time tracking of account balances and cash flows, enabling better decision-making.

-Benefits of Cash Pooling
+What Are the Benefits of Cash Pooling?

 Implementing cash pooling offers several significant benefits for businesses: